Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Introduction

-In the implementations of \hyperlink{SPHigh}{$\ssa$} for Euclideans paces and UDGs, we need the fact that $H_{< L}$ preserves distances smaller than $L$ within a factor of $t(1+\gamma \eps)$.
-However, we do not need this fact for general graphs and minor-free graphs; for them all we need is Item (4) in \Cref{def:ClusterGraph-Param}.
+In the implementations of \hyperlink{SPHigh}{$\ssa$} for Euclidean spaces and UDGs, we need to gurantee that $H_{< L}$ preserves distances smaller than $L$ within a factor of $t(1+\gamma \eps)$.
+However, we do not need this gurantee for general graphs and minor-free graphs; all we need is Item (4) in \Cref{def:ClusterGraph-Param}.

-The transformation provided by \Cref{lm:framework} --- from sparsity in almost unweighted graphs (as captured by the $\ssa$) to lightness --- has a constant loss on lightness (for constant $\eps$) and a small running time overhead.
+The transformation provided by \Cref{lm:framework}, from sparsity in almost unweighted graphs (as captured by the $\ssa$) to lightness, has a constant loss on lightness (for constant $\eps$) and a small running time overhead.
 In \Cref{sec:applications}, we provide simple implementations of the $\ssa$ for several classes of graphs in time $O(m+n)$, for a constant $\eps$; \Cref{lm:framework} thus directly yields a running time of $O((m+n)\alpha(m,n))$.
-For minor-free graphs, with an additional effort, we remove the factor $\alpha(m,n)$ from the runtime.
-For Euclidean spaces and UDGs, we apply the transformation not on the input space but rather on a sparse spanner, with $O(n)$ edges, hence the runtime $O((m+n)\alpha(m,n))$ of the transformation is not the bottleneck, as it is dominated by the time $\Theta(n \log n)$ needed for building Euclidean spanners.
+For minor-free graphs, with an additional effort, we remove the factor $\alpha(m,n)$ from the running time.
+For Euclidean spaces and UDGs, we apply the transformation not on the input space but rather on a sparse spanner, with $O(n)$ edges, hence the running time $O((m+n)\alpha(m,n))$ of the transformation is not the bottleneck, as it is dominated by the time $\Theta(n \log n)$ needed for building Euclidean spanners.